Head of Computational Biology

 In addition to managing a team of 8 bioinformaticians, statisticians and software developers, Matt has contributed to various research projects, particularly focusing on analysis of cancer genomes and has developed a number of analysis pipelines and tools for identifying variants in tumour samples and circulating DNA.
 He has provided bioinformatic support to the UK oesphageal adenocarcinoma cancer genome sequencing project within the International Cancer Genome Consortium (ICGC) and played an active role in an international benchmarking exercise that evaluated the performance of somatic mutation calling approaches used by 17 ICGC project teams from across Europe, the United States, Canada, Japan, China and Australia.
 He has also gained experience in the analysis of single cell transcriptomic data and quantitative proteomic data from tandem mass tag (TMT) mass spectrometry.

-Matt particularly enjoys coding, mostly in R, Java, and, more recently, Rust.
-He developed MGA, a contaminant screening QC tool for genomic sequencing data and various utilities for processing sequencing data and analysing genomic variants using the Samtools htsjdk Java API and GATK toolkit.
-He has developed several interactive web applications in R using the Shiny framework; these include tools for carrying out statistical tests that are used in our training courses, interfaces that provide access to data resources created by CRUK CI research labs (BCaPE), and analysis and visualization applications for low-frequency single nucleotide variant detection, absolute copy number scaling and quantitative proteomics.
+Matt enjoys coding, mostly in R, Java, Python and, more recently, Rust.
+He developed MGA, a contaminant screening QC tool for genomic sequencing data, ampliconseq, a variant calling pipeline for amplicon sequencing data, and various utilities for processing sequencing data and analysing genomic variants using the Samtools htsjdk Java API and GATK toolkit.
+He has developed several interactive web applications in R using the Shiny framework; these include tools for carrying out statistical tests that are used in our training courses, interfaces that provide access to data resources created by CRUK CI research labs (BCaPE), and analysis and visualization applications for low-frequency single nucleotide variant detection, absolute copy number scaling (rascal) and quantitative proteomics.

-Matt oversees the bioinformatics and statistics training programme within the institute, working in partnership with the Bioinformatics Training Facility at the University of Cambridge, and has helped develop and run training courses in R for Cancer Scientists, cancer genome analysis, introductory statistics, Docker containers, and Shiny web application development, as well as the popular Cancer Research UK Bioinformatics Summer School hosted annually for the past 6 years.
+Matt oversees the bioinformatics and statistics training programme within the institute, working in partnership with the Bioinformatics Training Facility at the University of Cambridge, and has helped develop and run training courses in R for Cancer Scientists, cancer genome analysis, introductory statistics, analysis worfklow development using Nextflow, Docker containers, and Shiny web application development, as well as the popular Cancer Research UK Bioinformatics Summer School hosted annually from 2015 to 2021.